serverless-operations/serverless-step-functions/README.md

       definition:
 ```

-It is also possible to use the [CloudFormation intrinsic functions](https://docs.aws.amazon.com/en_en/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) to reference resources from elsewhere:
+It is also possible to use the [CloudFormation intrinsic functions](https://docs.aws.amazon.com/en_en/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) to reference resources from elsewhere.
+This allows for another IAM Role to be created and

+Example:

 ```yml
 stepFunctions: